Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/ModelModule.md

 Where:
 - `topics` is the number of topics to sample;
-- `words` is the number of top labels to keep in the topic data, it is optional and defaults to 20;
+- `words` is the number of top labels to keep in the topic data, it is optional and defaults to `20`;
-- `docs` is the number of top documents to keep in the topic data, it is optional and defaults to 20;
+- `docs` is the number of top documents to keep in the topic data, it is optional and defaults to `20`;
-- `iterations` is the number of iterations the Gibbs Sampling algorithm needs to perform, it is optional and defaults to 1000;
+- `iterations` is the number of iterations the Gibbs Sampling algorithm needs to perform, it is optional and defaults to `1000`;
+- `iterationsMax` is the number of iteration the maximisation algorithm (after sampling) will perform, it is optional and defaults to `0` (no maximisation);
 - `topicOuput` is the path to the topic JSON file (excluding directory);
 - `serialise` is the path to the serialised model object (excluding directory), which will be used to [infer topics](InferenceModule.md), using this parameter is optional, and the model won't be serialised if this